bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README.md

-This is different to the Seagate_central_linux (Single Disk Version) project by KL-Yang (see Acknowledgements) which provides a kernel to be run on a Seagate Central to be used as part of a completely new operating system and without the original Seagate supplied tools.
+This is different to the Seagate_central_linux (Single Disk Version) project by KL-Yang (see Acknowledgements) which provides a kernel to be used as a part of a completely new operating system being installed on the Seagate Central.

 The main obstacle this project had to overcome was incorporating support for 64K memory page sizes.
 This was required because the native disk format for the user Data partition on a Seagate Central uses 64K pages.
-These are only supported natively by linux when the memory pages are 64K or larger.
+These are only supported natively by Linux when the memory pages are 64K or larger.
+This goal was largely acheived by drawing on the work of Gregory Clement (see Acknowledgements).

-This project also includes support for a number of other notable features such as
+The notable features that this project focused on include
-* USB port - Allows connection of external drives and other devices.
+* USB support - Allows connection of external drives and other devices.
 * Symmetric Multiprocessing (SMP) - More efficient and faster processing.
 * IPv6 - The new standard for internet networking.
 * exFAT - New support for exFAT formatted external drives.